josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 ~~~~

 If you're not familiar with crosstabs, each cell represents the number of observations which fall into the category - for example, there are 8 cars
-which are both Domestic and have a Repair record of 2.
+which are both Domestic and have a Repair Record of 2.

 We can think of testing whether the association between these two variables exists from either direction - we can either ask "Is the probability of a
 car having a specific repair record the same among domestic cars as among foreign cars", or "Is the probability of a car being foreign or domestic the